-The skills and capabilities you will gain in leadership, creativity, problem-solving, empathy and communication are increasingly relevant to Australia's current and future workforce.
+The skills and capabilities you will gain in leadership, creativity, problem-solving, empathy and communication are increasingly relevant to the current and future workforce, making you highly employable.

 Explore other languages and cultures, learn how to collaborate with people from diverse backgrounds, and discover how different worldviews can unite humanity instead of driving us apart.